DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 ### Security Concerns

 There are many security implications and configuration options with this solution along with the performance concerns.
-We'll need to explore and refine our security posture end-to-end before putting this solution into production use.
+While GitHub ARC ships with reasonable defaults for many environments, we'll need to explore and refine the configuration for our own environment and needs prior to promoting this solution for production use.

 ### Cache Promotion